lostatc/linotype/docs/usage.rst

 message.
 This allows you to add new content that appears in your **Sphinx** documentation but not in your text output.
-This is done on a per-item basis using a reStructuredText definition list, where the term is the ID of an item and the definition is the new text to use.
-You can also add a classifier, which changes how the new text is incorporated:
+This is done on a per-item basis using a reStructuredText definition list, where the term is the ID of an item and the definition is the new content to use.
+You can also add classifiers, which change how the new content is incorporated.

-@before
-    Insert the new text before the existing text.
+These classifiers affect where the content is added:

 @after
-    Insert the new text after the existing text.
+    Add the new content after the existing content.
 This is the default.

+@before
+    Add the new content before the existing content.

 @replace
-    Replace the existing text with the new text.
+    Replace the existing content with the new content.

+These classifiers affect how markup is applied to the content:

+@auto
+    Markup is applied to the text automatically, and 'strong' and 'emphasized' inline markup can be applied manually.
+This is the default.

+@rst
+    Markup is not applied automatically, but any reStructuredText body or inline elements can be used.
+The new content starts in a separate paragraph.

 Here is an example of a **Sphinx** source file using the directive: